Who is The Institute of Leadership & Management?

 - to provide you with administrative support such as account creation, security, and responding to issues;

-- provide you with industry information, surveys, information about our awards and events, offers and promotions, related to the products and/or services;
+provide you with industry information, surveys, information about our awards and events, news and promotions related to new and existing products and services;

 - provide you with a certificate, credential or other record of learning;